magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-overview.md

 <img src="({{ site.baseurl }}common/images/layouts_containers_defn.jpg" />

- A *block* represents each feature on a page and employs templates to generate the HTML to inserted into its parent structural block.
+ A *block* represents each feature on a page and employs templates to generate the HTML to insert into its parent structural block.
 Examples of blocks include a category list, a mini cart, product tags, and product listing.

 The following figure shows an example: